Frequently Asked Questions

 It follows, write two of the Supreme Court justices, William Young and Ellen France, that Treaty clauses should be interpreted with a “broad and generous construction,” not a narrow, reluctant or begrudging way.”

 Yes.
 You can apply for registration with the WHC and be registered under the relevant professional council.
-The administration of that council will process your application and make recommendations to the WHC who will then issue your WHC Annual Practicing Certificate (APC) under Māori jurisdiction.
+The administration of that council will process your application and make recommendations to the WHC who will then issue your WHC Annual Practicing Certificate (APC) under Māori jurisdiction for the non HPCAA professions listed in the profession section .
 Please note that the HPCA Act 2003 is a statute of the NZ Corporation listed in the US SEC website as "In Her Majesty the Queen in Right of New Zealand" as a corporation primarily in the business of foreign governments.
 Such statute is only valid in the jurisdiction of said NZ Corporation and those wishing to contract with said corporation.
 The HPCA Act 2003 is not valid in the Māori jurisdiction and has never been approved by the Confederation of the Chiefs and Head of the United Tribes.

 Both health professionals and their patients/clients should interact on the basis of the Basic Concepts/Universal Laws of the WHC.
 This will minimise the risk of complaints.
 Since we are all humans, misunderstanding and errors can still occur.
 With both practitioners and patients acting in accordance with the same principles, it will be easier to find a resolution to a complaint.
 In situation when this is not possible, complaints can be sent to the WHC who will offer mediation services to help resolve any issue.
 If resolution is still not possible, the WHC Resolution Tribunal, under Māori jurisdiction, will convene to resolve the complaint.
 They key aspect is to provide resolution while learning from the situation so as to avoid similar issues in the future.
 It is not about punishment and blame, it is about learning, awareness and growth.
 This will facilitate resolution.
 Māori traditions, ethics and principles facilitates Ara when a Hara has occurred.
 Please consult Basic Concepts/Universal Laws.